Larissa-Cury/CustomerBehaviorProject/README.md

 ### Creating the `fact_sales` table

 - Given that the column `Purchase Date` provides not only the dates but also the timestamps of each purchase, I used it to identify unique orders.
-I applied "remove duplicates" in this column.
+I applied `remove duplicates` in this column.
    - I removed the following columns: `Customer Age`, `Returns`, `Customer Name`, `Gender`

 - Creating the "Order ID" Column